ETFs vs. mutual funds: Understand the difference

 E*TRADE from Morgan Stanley

-Exchange-traded funds (ETFs) and mutual funds are both popular investments with some similar characteristics, but also some important differences.
+Exchange-traded funds (ETFs) and mutual funds are popular investments with some similar characteristics: they’re both relatively low-cost ways to achieve portfolio diversification.
+But they also have some important differences.

 How they are similar